yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 add permenant ad offer from discord to the ad docs page, as we're keeping it like that for an indefinite period of time

 set up ads.yeahgames.net/book to redirect to form and the ads dashboard home screen, etc.

+gallery portfolio view for quotes theme, so you can see them all via an image or placeholder

+library-collections directory can be like a catalog blog or the library theme with books for each colelction